Welcome to today's edition of the Rush 24-7 podcast.

 Hey, isn't that great?

-So that uh uh you want to be assured with all this highway construction going on that these are fully uh federally accredited flaggers.
+So they've now increased the amount of money they're stimulating the flagging industry so that you want to be assured with all this highway construction going on that these are fully federally accredited flaggers.

-Uh, but I'm sure once the federal stimulus money really kicks in, it'll be a six-year course like everything else in in uh in America.
+But I'm sure once the federal stimulus money really kicks in, it'll be a six-year course like everything else in America.

-Uh incidentally, I saw my uh in New Hampshire not so long ago, I saw my assistant's old doctor, retired doctor, standing holding one of those flagging signs saying stop and slow.
+Incidentally, I saw my in New Hampshire not so long ago, I saw my assistant's old doctor, retired doctor, standing holding one of those flagging signs saying stop and slow.

 I don't know what happened there.

-He did like the idea of where Obama's uh health care plans were taking, so he decided to get out of the high priced medical business and into the flagging business.
+He did like the idea of where Obama's healthcare plans were taking, so he decided to get out of the high-priced medical business and into the flagging business.

 But I don't know whether that's yet a widespread trend.

-Mark Snide sitting in for Rush on the Rush Limbaugh show.
+Mark Snyder, sitting in for Rush of the Rush Limbaugh Show.

 Philip, you're on the EIB network.